livechat/livechat-public-docs/authorization/_introduction.md

 * **token_type=Bearer**

 Your application should remember `access_token` in localStorage or a cookie until it expires.
 Caching the token prevents you from redirecting the user to LiveChat OAuth Server every time he visits your app.

+## Private web apps

+Private web apps are JavaScript applications that are available only to agents from a single LiveChat account.
+If you want to build an internal app for your chat agents only, this is a good way to go.

+Private web apps work the very same way like [public web apps](#public-web-apps).
+Please refer to that documentation to understand how it works.

+To start building a private web app, set it up [LiveChat Developers Console](/console).

 ## Public server-side apps
 Public server-side apps are applications that have access to user's data for unlimited time.